SGlaive/cv/README.md

-# a personal site created during learning a CSS and a HTML
+# A personal site created during learning a CSS and a HTML